Lipman Family Prize

 Watch this brief video for an overview of Shared Safety and its impact on Philadelphia.

 Since 2012, the Lipman Family Prize has honored organizations that use innovative strategies to address social problems.
-For this year's award, the Lipman Family Prize received applications from over 115 organizations dedicated to making an impact in pressing global issues including education, poverty alleviation, environmental sustainability, and gender equality.
+For this year's award, the Lipman Family Prize received applications from over 115 organizations dedicated to making an impact in pressing global issues including education, poverty alleviation, and environmental sustainability.

 Shared Safety - a collective impact model that is harnessing the collaborative energies of more than 60 health and human service providers and city systems - offers a citywide blueprint for effective identification, intervention, and prevention of domestic and sexual violence, human trafficking, and reproductive coercion.
 Once fully implemented, Shared Safety will ensure that, regardless of where a victim enters the City's systems, they will be linked to the appropriate resources and receive an immediate, supportive response.